cakephp/docs/source/core-components.rst

 :doc:`/core-components/sessions`
 The session component provides a storage independent wrapper to PHP's sessions.

-To learn more about each component see the menu on the left, or learn more about
-`creating your own components <http://docs.cakephp.org/view/62/components>`_.
+To learn more about each component see the menu below, or learn more about `creating your own components <http://docs.cakephp.org/view/62/components>`_.

 All core components now can be configured in the ``$components``